 MPPT charge controllers are more complex and efficient, and thus are usually more expensive than PWM controllers.
 The electronics allow MPPT controllers to operate the Maximum Power Voltage (Vmp) of the solar panel.
 This provides 5-25% more efficiency than the PWM, giving our Tracer 3210An series a recorded efficiency of 98%.

-It is also more cost effective to run a MPPT charge controller when you have bigger PV arrays, like our 60 cell Jinko panels, because they usually have a higher operating voltage than the battery voltage, so the controller can harvest more solar energy by converting all the extra voltage into current.
+It is also more cost effective to run a MPPT charge controller when you have bigger PV arrays, because they usually have a higher operating voltage than the battery voltage, so the controller can harvest more solar energy by converting all the extra voltage into current.

 For all of our off-grid solar kits, we've chosen to use MPPT controllers, this is because we believe the efficiency outweighs the extra cost.